Jules Heningburg: 2019: San Diego Seals and IBLA

 Heningburg was promoted to the San Diego Seals active roster from the practice squad on February 8, 2019.
 He appeared in one game.
 That summer, he worked to improve his indoor lacrosse game in the Interstate Box Lacrosse Association (IBLA).
 Heningburg was a staple of the Minneapolis Wheat Kings's run to third place in the IBLA Nationals Tournament in Huntington Beach, California.

-2020-present: New England Black Wolves and Albany FireWolves
+2020-2023: New England Black Wolves and Albany FireWolves

 Heningburg returned to the National Lacrosse League in September 2020 on a contract with the New England Black Wolves.
 In February 2021, the Black Wolves announced a move to Albany with new ownership.
+He did not appear in another match for the FireWolves, after spending some time on the holdout list, he was waived on March 3, 2023.